 Installation

-brew cask install borgbackup
+brew install borgbackup

 For the server, there are distribution packages available for most common Linux and BSD distros.